French banks, pariahs no more, face new market test

 RADICAL CHANGE

-Over the past 18 months, BNP Paribas (BNPP.PA), Societe Generale (SOGN.PA) and Credit Agricole (CAGR.PA) have cut a combined 100 billion euros ($131.9 billion) in assets from their risk-adjusted balance sheets.
+Over the past 18 months, BNP Paribas, Societe Generale and Credit Agricole have cut a combined 100 billion euros ($131.9 billion) in assets from their risk-adjusted balance sheets.

-But even as they broadly cut risk, the French - helped by a resilient home market and an accommodating regulator - have avoided radical change of the sort carried out at the likes of Royal Bank of Scotland (RBS.L) and UBS UBSN.VX, who have exited business lines and adapted to post-crisis conditions under pressure from regulators and investors.
+But even as they broadly cut risk, the French - helped by a resilient home market and an accommodating regulator - have avoided radical change of the sort carried out at the likes of Royal Bank of Scotland and UBS, who have exited business lines and adapted to post-crisis conditions under pressure from regulators and investors.

 "The French banks will soon have to start looking for growth levers now that they are on the path to normalization," said Yannick Naud, portfolio manager at Glendevon King in London.